carllacan/qlearning/README.md

 A player with a neural-network provides actions and learns from the environment responses using Q-learning per advantage learning.

 The network should learn what actions provide the best value.
-So far it has had mild success... in the best run the player has managed to survive for around 5 turns consistently.
+So far it has had mild success... in the bests experiments the player has managed to survive at snake for more than 20 turns consistently, but scoring less than 3 points.

 ## Techniques used